MatheusLevy/Clinica-Veterinaria-Spring/Doc/DOC.md

 * DELETE: `/api/animal/feedback/<id>` -> removeByIdWithFeedback

 ## Basic Routes
-You call see all routes on the swagger.
+You call see all routes on the swagger at http://localhost:8080/swagger-ui/#/ when start the server. s
 Pattern:  METHOD:`route -> function `

 * GET: `/api/<model>` -> findAll